sguox002/leetcode/leetcode-all.md

 - bfs with parent information
 - bfs with more than one state.
 - bfs with shortest distance problem

+<<-433	Minimum Genetic Mutation    		42.6%	Medium
+a gene string is 8 char ACGT, mutation is one single char changed. given a bank of valid gene strings. given a start string, return the min number of permutation to change to the end string. bfs.
+->>

 <<-527	Word Abbreviation    		55.5%	Hard
 given n strings, generate abbreviation for each word with min length